 For more information see the Victorian Road Safety Road Rules rules 109 to 119.

-VicRoads has produced a short video to help motorists understand how to give way at roundabouts.
+Watch our video below which helps understand how to give way at roundabouts.